THIS DATE IN HISTORY: Sept. 26

 1925: The New York Americans, an expansion team scheduled to start play for the 1925-26 season, buy the roster of the Hamilton Tigers for $75,000.
 The move comes not long after the Tigers drop out of the NHL for financial reasons.

-1988: The New York Rangers sign Guy Lafleur less than three weeks after the longtime Montreal Canadiens star is inducted into the Hockey Hall of Fame.
+1988: The New York Rangers sign Guy Lafleur less than three weeks after the longtime Montreal Canadiens star is inducted into the Hockey Hall of Fame and six days after he turns 37.
 Lafleur, who's been retired since early in the 1984-85 season, joins Gordie Howe as the only players in NHL history to skate in a regular-season game after being admitted to the Hall.
-Lafleur finishes with 18 goals and 45 points in 67 games.
+Lafleur finishes with 45 points (18 goals, 27 assists) in 67 games.
 He plays two more seasons with the Quebec Nordiques before retiring for good.